King Charles To Spotlight Conflict, Climate In Australian Capital - UrduPoint

 King Charles To Spotlight Conflict, Climate In Australian Capital

-Canberra, (APP - UrduPoint / Pakistan Point News - 21st Oct, 2024) An Aboriginal smoking ceremony will welcome King Charles III to Australia's capital Canberra on Monday, where the monarch will spotlight past war efforts and a new fight against climate change.
+Canberra, (APP - UrduPoint / Pakistan Point News - 21st Oct, 2024) King Charles III touched down in Australia's capital Canberra on Monday, where the monarch honoured the nation's wartime sacrifices before spotlighting a new fight against climate change.

-Charles -- who received a life-changing cancer diagnosis just eight months ago -- is on a nine-day visit to Australia and Samoa, the first major foreign tour since he was crowned.
+Charles is on a nine-day jaunt through Australia and Samoa, the first major foreign tour since his life-changing cancer diagnosis earlier this year.

-Smouldering native plants will be wafted over the king in a greeting ritual that begins one of the busiest legs of his six-day Australia tour.
+Smouldering native plants were wafted over the king as he stepped on the tarmac in Canberra, an Aboriginal welcoming ceremony that begins one of the busiest days of the Australian leg.

-Bearing a swag of new military honours bestowed over the weekend, Charles will pay his respects at Australia's imposing national war memorial.
+Bearing a swag of new military honours bestowed over the weekend, Charles laid a wreath in the Hall of Memory at Australia's imposing national war memorial.

-A 21-gun salute will then herald the king's arrival at parliament, which the sovereign will address for the first time as head of state.
+Robert Fletcher and his suit-wearing alpaca "Hephner" were among the polite crowd of royal super fans and young families queuing outside to catch a glimpse.

-The rest of the day has been set aside for causes close to the 75-year-old's heart -- namely conservation and climate change.
+"Hopefully we'll get in today to see the king and queen.
+And hopefully a selfie or something," Fletcher told AFP while holding his nine-year-old alpaca on a short leash.

 Recent Stories